ThomasOliverKimble/ThomasOliverKimble-github.io/about.md

 # Personal Life

-Hailing originally from England, my early years were marked by a move to Switzerland at three and a subsequent relocation to France.
-Despite these geographical shifts, my educational journey was primarily Swiss-based.
-Engineering was a natural choice for me, harmonizing my fascination with maths and science and my keen eye for design and aesthetics.
-This path has enabled me to merge analytical precision with creative expression, a duality that is evident in my music pursuits.
-Having been surrounded by music, especially the guitar, from the age of seven, I've explored various musical avenues, playing in bands and experimenting with instruments like the drums and piano.
+Originally from England, I moved to Switzerland when I was three and later to France.
+My education was mainly in Switzerland, where I pursued engineering—a field that aligned perfectly with my passion for math, science, and design.
+This combination of interests led me to explore both the analytical and creative sides of my personality, particularly through music.
+From the age of seven, I was immersed in music, playing in bands and learning instruments like the guitar, drums, and piano.

 # Education

-After completing a scientific French Baccalauréat in 2015, I pursued and obtained a Bachelor’s Degree in Microengineering from EPFL in 2019.
-My academic endeavors culminated in a Master’s degree in Robotics from the same institution, with specializations in Data Science and Space Technologies.

-My studies at EPFL allowed me to cultivate a diverse skill set, ranging from electrical engineering to software engineering, with a particular interest sparked in robotics-oriented software engineering during my final year.
+I completed a scientific French Baccalauréat in 2015 and went on to earn a Bachelor’s Degree in Microengineering from EPFL in 2019.
+I furthered my education with a Master’s degree in Robotics from EPFL, specializing in Data Science and Space Technologies.
+My time at EPFL enriched my skills across various engineering fields, with a deep dive into robotics-oriented software engineering and Data in the final years.

 # Professional Experience

-In the professional realm, I've engaged in roles that blend technical innovation with creative design.
-My stint with Maffi Racing in Geneva involved leading the redesign of their website and creating a distinctive livery for their Formula 4 car, demonstrating my knack for merging artistic design with brand identity.
+My professional journey has been a blend of technical innovation and creative design.
+At Maffi Racing in Geneva, I led projects like the website redesign and the creation of a new livery for their Formula 4 car, integrating artistic elements with brand identity.

-My master's thesis at Cyberbotics allowed me to contribute to the Webots robotics simulator, enhancing its features and performance.
-This project extended to modernizing the robotbenchmark.net platform and improving the webots.cloud platform for a more secure and efficient online simulation experience.
+During my master’s thesis at Cyberbotics, I worked on the Webots robotics simulator, improving its functionality and performance.
+This included enhancements to the robotbenchmark.net and webots.cloud platforms, making them more secure and efficient for online simulations.

-Presently, I am employed as a Cloud Data Engineer at The Pictet Bank.
-Here, my focus is on developing robust cloud-based data solutions, applying my skills in AWS and Snowflake.
-My role encompasses data engineering, software development, and DevOps, contributing to efficient, scalable data platforms and collaborating with diverse teams.
+I was a Cloud Data Engineer at Pictet Group, focusing on building reliable and robust cloud-based data solutions.
+My work involved data science, data engineering, software development, DevOps, helping to create scalable data platforms and collaborate effectively with diverse teams.

+Currently at Cafeyn, I am working on the Data Engineering team as a Platform Engineer, focusing on enhancing and refining data pipelines and infrastructure to improve Machine Learning integration.
+My role involves developing robust and scalable data platforms, optimizing the way we transform data into actionable insights.

 # Career Aspirations